-Micro command-line text editor is designed to replace Nano as the text editor for the masses.
-It is modern and easy to use cross-platform text editor.
+The Micro Text Editor is a command-line text editor designed to replace Nano as the text editor for the masses.
+It is a modern and easy-to-use cross-platform text editor.

 What’s Micro Text Editor

-Micro is a cross-platform terminal-based text editor, which is not only used for Linux but on all other platforms like Windows and macOS as well.
+Micro Text Editor is a cross-platform terminal-based text editor, which is used for Linux and on all other platforms like Windows and macOS.
 It comes as one single static binary with no dependencies.

-Micro is written in GO programming language and designed to utilize the full capabilities of modern Linux terminals, with aims to be somewhat of a successor to the Nano editor.
+It is written in GO programming language and designed to utilize the full capabilities of modern Linux terminals, aiming to be somewhat of a successor to the Nano editor.

-Above all, Micro is so easy to use that the learning curve is almost flat.
-Even if you’ve never used a terminal-based text editor, you’ll feel right at home while using Micro.
-You don’t need to learn anything new and it has some very interesting features.
+Furthermore, Micro Text Editor is so easy to use that the learning curve is almost flat.
+Even if you’ve never used a terminal-based text editor, you’ll feel right at home using Micro.
+You don’t need to learn anything new, and it has some exciting features.

 - Syntax highlighting for over 130 languages.